Data Management Plans (DMPs)

 The Ontario Agri-Food Innovation Alliance is committed to fostering sound data management practices to facilitate new agri-food and rural research.

-As of 2018, researchers awarded funding through the Alliance research program must complete a data management plan (DMP) for their awarded project(s).
+Researchers awarded funding through the Alliance research program must complete a data management plan (DMP) for their awarded project(s).

 A DMP summarizes how data generated over the course of a research project will be stored, shared and maintained.
 It can help improve the effectiveness, efficiency and organization of a research project as well as help ensure data is ready for preservation or sharing at the end of a project.
 Developing a DMP ensures that you have thought through every aspect of best practices in data management.